Risk Perception: A Key Factor In Workplace Safety & Business Strategy

 Economic Uncertainties

-The pandemic triggered a wave of financial uncertainties that reverberated across businesses of all sizes.
+The pandemic triggered a wave of financial uncertainties reverberating across businesses of all sizes.
 Companies faced the challenge of navigating fluctuating demand, supply chain disruptions, and revenue loss.
 The risk perception regarding financial stability rose sharply, leading to conservative spending, cost-cutting measures, and an increased emphasis on contingency planning.
 Organisations had to balance the immediate financial challenges with the long-term sustainability of their operations, requiring agile decision-making and strategic foresight.

 Misinformation and Infodemic